elenabernabeu/cage_bage/survival_ewas/README.md

 Scripts detailing survival EWAS.

 `survival_ewas.py` takes multiple arguments, which indicate whether to run EWAS using coxph, coxme, or using coxph ahead of OSCA.
 Scripts for the main analyses contained in `survival_ewas/` directory.
+Coxph and coxme used as final models in paper.

 ~~~
 usage: survival_ewas.py [-h] [--coxph_osca] [--coxph] [--coxme] [--cpgs CPGS] [--chrom {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22}]